-GLOSSARY PLANNING TERM DEFINITION Contribution plans A plan developed by councils for the purpose of gaining financial contributions from new development towards the cost of new and upgraded public amenities and/or services required to accommodate the new development Community engagement Council's definition of community engagement is based on the United Nations Declaration on Community Engagement (2005).
+GLOSSARY PLANNIN G TERM DEFINITION Contribution plan IS A plan developed by councils for the purpose of gaining financial contributions from new development towards the cost of new and upgraded public amenities and/or services required to accommodate the new development Community enga gement Council's definition of community engagement is based on the United Nations Declaration on Community Engagement (2005).
 Community engagement is a two-way process of dialogue by which the aspirations, concerns, needs and values of our local community and other relevant stakeholders are incorporated into policy development, planning, decision-making, service delivery and assessment.
 It is viewed as critical to effective, transparent and accountable governance.
-Community Council defines community in the broadest possible sense to include City of Canada Bay residents, ratepayers, businesses, community organisations, visitors, neighbouring councils, other tiers of government and other stakeholders with an interest in the City Designated development Designated Development refers to developments that are high impact developments (e.g. likely to generate pollution) or are located in or near an environmentally sensitive area (e.g. a coastal wetland) Development control plans A plan that provides detailed planning and design guidelines to support the planning controls in a LEP Gateway determination A gateway determination is issued following an assessment of the strategic merit of a proposal to amend or create an LEP and allows for the proposal to proceed to public exhibition Local environmental plan (LEP) An environmental planning instrument developed by a local planning authority, generally a council.
-An LEP sets the planning framework for a Local Government Area Planning Proposal A planning proposal is a document that explains the intended effect of a proposed local environmental plan (LEP) and sets out the justification for making that plan.
+Community Council defines community in the broadest possible sense to include City of Canada Bay residents, ratepayers, businesses, community organisations, visitors, neighbouring councils, other tiers of government and other stakeholders with an interest in the City Designated devel lopment Designated Development refers to developments that are high impact developments (e.g. likely to generate pollution) or are located in or near an environmentally sensitive area (e.g. a coastal wetland) Development con ntrol plans A plan that provides detailed planning and design guidelines to support the planning controls in a LEP Gateway determi nation A gateway determination is issued following an assessment of the strategic merit of a proposal to amend or create an LEP and allows for the proposal to proceed to public exhibition Local environme ntal plan (LEP) An environmental planning instrument developed by a local planning authority, generally a council.
+An LEP sets the planning framework for a Local Government Area Planning Proposa al A planning proposal is a document that explains the intended effect of a proposed local environmental plan (LEP) and sets out the justification for making that plan.